hodyroff/scs-training/Virtualization/Updates.md

         done
     ```
     - Clean up unneeded containers: `osism apply cleanup-docker-images -e ireallymeanit=yes`
+* It is highly recommended to script the upgrade and test this in your reference/preproduction environment extensively.
+    - You may use the the [testbed scripts](https://github.com/osism/testbed/tree/main/scripts) as template.

 ### Adding and removing compute nodes
 * Removing: